Table of Contents

-Our clinical approach and care plans first start with these Insight Scans because that is exactly how we determine which type we are working with and how severe the neurological imbalance is.
-Then from there, we can determine the exact, personalized care plan that child (or adult) needs to transform their ADHD from a struggle to a superpower!
+Our clinical approach and care plans start with these INSiGHT Scans because that is exactly how we determine which type we are working with and how severe the neurological imbalance is.
+Then, from there, we can determine the exact, personalized care plan that a child (or adult) needs to transform their ADHD from a struggle to a superpower!

 No other health provider out there takes this approach, looking this deep into the function of the brain and nervous system.